Siege of the International Legations

-The Siege of the International Legations was a pivotal event during the Boxer Rebellion in 1900, in which foreign diplomatic compounds in Peking (now Beijing) were besieged by Chinese Boxers and Qing Dynasty troops.
+The Siege of the International Legations was a pivotal event during the Boxer Rebellion in 1900, in which foreign diplomatic compounds in Peking were besieged by Chinese Boxers and Qing Dynasty troops.
 The Boxers, fueled by anti-foreign and anti-Christian sentiments, targeted foreigners and Chinese Christians, causing approximately 900 soldiers, sailors, marines, and civilians from various nations, along with about 2,800 Chinese Christians, to seek refuge in the Legation Quarter.
 The Qing government, initially ambivalent, ultimately supported the Boxers following international military actions.
 The siege lasted 55 days, marked by intense combat and a brief truce, until an international relief force arrived from the coast, defeated the Qing forces, and lifted the siege.
 The failure of the siege and the subsequent occupation of Peking by foreign powers effectively ended the Boxer movement and increased foreign influence and intervention in China.

 Legation Quarter

 Map of the Legation Quarter, showing the defensive lines.
 Most civilians took refuge in the British Legation.

-The Legation Quarter was approximately 2 mi long and 1 mi wide.
+The Legation Quarter was approximately .5 mi long and .75 mi wide.
 It was located in the area of the city designated by the Qing government for foreign legations.
 In 1900, there were eleven legations located in the quarter as well as a number of foreign businesses and banks.
 Ethnic Chinese-occupied houses and businesses were also scattered about the quarter.
-The twelve or so Christian missionary organizations in Beijing were not located in the Legation Quarter, but rather dispersed around the city.
+The twelve or so Christian missionary organizations in Peking were not located in the Legation Quarter, but rather dispersed around the city.
 In total, about 500 citizens of Western countries and Japan resided in the city.
 The northern side of the Legation quarter was near the Imperial City where the Empress Dowager Cixi resided.
-The massive Tartar Wall which ringed the entire city of Beijing bordered the south.
+The massive Tartar Wall which ringed the entire city of Peking bordered the south.

 The eastern and western sides of the Legation Quarter were major streets.